 Safety is Everyone's Responsibility

 The safety of our students and staff is reliant on building trusted partnerships with parents, students and our community.
 We ask everyone, "if you see something, SAY SOMETHING".
-You can reach out to your child's building Principal, or directly report it to our SROs.
-If it is an emergency, please call 911.

 School Safety Framework